 > 7 tips for outstanding visual communication in e-learning

-In an actual classroom, there’s a teaching strategy called “Graffiti Wall activity” to allow pupils to brainstorm their ideas, then write them on chart paper.
-And Padlet is Gravity Wall activity’s digital equivalent.
+In an actual classroom, there’s a teaching strategy called “Graffiti Wall activity” that allows pupils to brainstorm their ideas, and then write them on chart paper.
+Padlet is the digital equivalent of the Gravity Wall activity.
 Padlet is a virtual space where students can post their questions, thoughts, and ideas for discussion.

-Just think of Padlet like a large sheet of paper and the students will fill in this virtual paper with images, connections, words, questions, quotes as per the teacher’s requirement.
-Then, learners will develop further discussion in pairs, groups, etc.
+Just think of Padlet as a large sheet of paper, and the students will fill in this virtual paper with images, connections, words, questions, and quotes as per the teacher’s requirement.
+Then, learners will develop further discussion in pairs, groups, etc. To enhance the learning experience, an eLearning voice-over service can also be added to provide narration for the content on Padlet, making the interaction even more dynamic and engaging for the students.

 Backchannel Chat is a payment-required tool for grades 7–12.
 The tool works well as an online discussion board.
 Its restrained online discussions are supposed to engage learners and urge them to share.